ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/0_simple-behaviors.md

 ### FollowPathComponent

-The main interesting properties to adjust on the component are:
+The main interesting properties to adjust on `FollowPathComponent` are:
 - `Speed` - *how fast the entity should travel*
 - `DistanceEpsilon` - *threshold distance to current target where the entity switches to next point*
 - `BaseData.DirectionStrength` - *determines `DirectionDesire`*